Yerida: Reasons for emigration phenomenon

 The main motives for leaving Israel are usually connected with the emigrants' desire for improved living standards, or to search for work opportunities and professional advancement, for higher education.
 From the beginning of the 1980s, the emigration phenomenon in Israel gained momentum because of the social, financial, cultural, and political changes that occurred in the country.

 In Berlin for instance the main reasons for Israeli migration to the city were found to be the following: dissatisfactions with life in Israel, a realization of personal potential career and academic wise, following the relocation of a spouse / having a German spouse, and the relatively low cost of living in Berlin integrated with the cultural value and diversity the city has to offer.

 A study conducted by Omer Moav and Arik Gold, analyzing Israelis leaving the country from 1995-2005.
 They found a much higher rate in highly educated people who go instead of those with mandatory education.
-In light of the current situation, parents have come together to try and bring Israeli scientists home.
+In light of the current situation, parents have come together to try to bring Israeli scientists home.
 They say there are not enough grants or conditions offered for those who emigrate from Israel, specifically the young.
 The other countries offer better opportunities with their research centers and funding, allowing that sufficient qualified income to support themselves financially while often going through school.